BLOG

 But in practice, CPV codes do not always work as intended.

-Many buyers misclassify their tenders.
+Many buyers misclassify their tenders, include typos, or ommit sub-categories necessary to label a properly contract.
 They often select broad, catch-all categories or simply choose the wrong codes.
-A contract that should sit under a specific software subcategory might only be tagged at the high level, like 48, making it easy for suppliers to miss.
+A contract that should sit under a specific software subcategory might only be tagged at the high level, with only the first two digits for the category code.

-Take the example below.
-A Pipeline Notice for Jet Fuel Storage Installation.
+Take the example below: a Pipeline Notice for Jet Fuel Storage Installation being procured by the Defence Infrastructure Organnisation.

 Jet Fuel Storage Installation tender published in the Stotles app